colinedwardwood/private_data_source_testing/README.md

 ##### Collect PDC Metrics and Logs

-I'm using a recent build of the PDC (newer than the "latest" release) which exposes a metrics endpoint.
+The newest build of PDC exposes a metrics endpoint.
 We can use this endpoint to collect metrics from the PDC.
 The PDC is writing logs to `C:\Program Files\GrafanaLabs\PDC\Logs\` so we can collect those as well.

 Add the following block to the Alloy configuration file: